 - ‘Sex and City: London, 1850 – 1914’.

-- He has previously also taught modules on class in the nineteenth century and Victorian literature and culture.
-He was convenor for the School of Social Science, History and Philosophy’s ‘Masterclass in Social Research’ in 2014.
+- He has previously taught postgraduate modules on cultures of class and on Victorian literature and culture, and also convened Birkbeck’s ‘Masterclass in Social Research’ in 2014

 - PhD supervision